Bachelor of Science Legal Studies: Political Science 120 Credits | School of Social and Behavioral Sciences | Dobbs Ferry

 Full-time students can complete the 120-credit degree program in four years.

-Yes, faculty are always ready to help students with questions about what courses to take, the sequencing of courses, and career opportunities, including internships and cooperative education.
+Yes, faculty are always ready to help students with questions about what courses to take, the sequencing of courses, and career opportunities, including internships.

 While some courses are offered online, the entire program is not available online.